 There are also lots of advanced features for professional work.
 One of these is the nondestructive overdubbing feature, which allows you to record new tracks and overlay them on an existing one without affecting the original.
 Recording is done directly to microSD card, with support for capacities up to 128GB.

 As expected, the main drawback of this model is that it’s comparatively expensive, and complicated for casual users to get to grips with.
 If you’re after the best audio quality and most features available in a portable voice recorder, however, the TASCAM DR-40X is a strong contender.

 Best Voice Recorder for Podcast Interviews: Zoom H2N

 The Zoom H2N looks like an actual microphone, but that’s not the only reason it’s an excellent choice for podcast interviews.
 Full of controls to fine-tune your live recording, it’s a powerful, flexible, and high-quality voice recorder for those wanting professional-level results.

 While it looks like a single microphone, the large surface area of the H2N actually contains five discrete mics that can be configured depending on your recording situation.

 X/Y mode is better for capturing sound from a specific direction, for example, and is ideal for solo podcasts.
 In contrast, Mid-Side mode is more sensitive to the sides and front, ideal for podcasts with multiple in-person hosts or guests.

 The H2N provides powerful built-in effects that you can use to adjust audio on the fly, including compression/limiting and a low-cut (ie, high-pass) filter.
-For musicians, there’s both a chromatic tuner and a metronome included.
-There’s an analog-style gain control, and
+For musicians, there’s both a chromatic tuner and a metronome included, along with an analog-style gain control.

 Battery life is reasonable, at up to 20 hours from a pair of AA’s.
 The device records directly to microSD cards (there’s no internal storage,) with support for cards up to 32GB in size.